States of India

 surrounded by Tamil Nadu; Yanam, within Andhra Pradesh; and Mahé, within Kerala.
 The district of Puducherry itself consists

-, as well as a counter-enclave of Tamil Nadu state within Puducherry.
+that is contained within a counter-enclave of Tamil Nadu state within Puducherry.

 - West Bengal has many small exclaves within the Rajshahi division of Bangladesh, and vice versa.
 According to Brendan